DLXPlugins/wp-plugin-info-card/readme.txt

 [CHECK OUT THE DEMO](https://mediaron.com/wp-plugin-info-card/ "Try It!")

 = [wp-pic] Shortcode parameters =

 * **type:** plugin, theme (default: plugin)
 * **slug:** plugin slug name - Please refer to the plugin/theme URL on wordpress.org to determine its slug: https://wordpress.org/plugins/THE-SLUG/
 * **layout:** template layout to use - Default is "card" so you may leave this parameter empty.
-Available layouts are: card, large & wordpress (default: empty)
+Available layouts are: card, large, wordpress, and flex (default: empty)
-* **scheme:** card color scheme: scheme1 to scheme10 (default: default color scheme defined in admin)
+* **scheme:** card color scheme: scheme1 to scheme12 (default: default color scheme defined in admin)
 * **image:** image url to replace the default image or logo(default: empty)
 * **align:** center, left, right (default: empty)
 * **containerid:** custom div id, may be used for anchor (default: wp-pic-PLUGIN-NAME)